-agile estimation india
+agile estimation techniques

 We as human beings are prone to errors, especially when it comes to estimation.
 Talking of human estimation, it can either be under-confident, meaning underestimation or overconfidence meaning overestimation.
 For this reason, more software product development projects end up failing, or poor quality of products are delivered.